datamacgyver/ds-process/1_initialisation_phase/2_brief_digestion.md

 # Brief Digestion

-This is where you put the notes from teh client into Data Science speak!
-You may also be required to do some high level data exploration to confirm the data are what they are supposed to be, that predictors can be made and to identify any data risks or assumptions.
+This is where you put the notes from the client into Data Science speak!
+You may also be required to do some high-level data exploration to confirm the data are what they are supposed to be, that predictors can be made, and to identify any data risks or assumptions.

-The notes below will help you in your thinking but I WILL ALSO ADD A LINK TO THE ANALYSIS CHECKLIST THAT MAY INDICATE SOME THINGS TO CHECK.
+The notes below will help you in your thinking but you can also refer to some of the points in the "Questions to Ask" sections of the [Exploration](2_exploration_phase\questions_to_ask_exploration.md) and [Analysis](3_analysis_phase\questions_to_ask_analysis.md) sections for things that may be important in the future.
+Again though, this is only initialisation so keep it containted to what we need to establish feasibility, scope and KPIs.

 ## KPIs
 Define hard/soft KPIs as appropriate (it depends on the project and the output;